tonym128/tonym128.github.io/_posts/2023-08-20-its-storytime.markdown

 ```

 ## Text to Speech
 [HomeAssitant](https://www.home-assistant.io/) is a powerfull home automation system and it has gone strength to strength this year.
 In my home we use it to control the lights, geyser, inverter and many more small tasks as they come up.
 This runs on a Raspberry Pi 3, I got before the drought.
-This year is the [year of the voice](https://www.home-assistant.io/blog/2022/12/20/year-of-voice/) and as part of that they integrates [Whisper](https://GitHub.com/ggerganov/whisper.cpp) for speech to text and [Piper](https://rhasspy.GitHub.io/piper-samples/) for Text to Speech.
+This year is the [year of the voice](https://www.home-assistant.io/blog/2022/12/20/year-of-voice/) and as part of that they integrates [Whisper](https://GitHub.com/ggerganov/whisper.cpp) for speech to text and [Piper](https://rhasspy.
+GitHub.io/piper-samples/) for Text to Speech.

 Using Piper on a Pi 4, you can get faster than realtime Text to Speech.
 I'm only using a basic version of it, so I supply the full text of what I want and it'll convert it for me.

 ## Podcast
-Since Podcasts use a RSS feed for aggregation, I thought this would be simple, but actually it's a mish mash of the RSS and Atom feeds and specific values have to be supplied in it, some for Apple, Google or Spotify.
+Since Podcasts use a RSS feed for aggregation, I thought this would be simple, but actually its a mish mash of the RSS and Atom feeds and specific values have to be supplied in it, some for Apple, Google or Spotify.

 I found a useful library [python-feedgen](https://GitHub.com/lkiesow/python-feedgen) to help along this process and generated a custom RSS and Atom feed for the website, just for podcasting.
 The website itself still has the RSS feed for the text versions of the stories.

-I was pleasantly suprised that Apple was the clearest about what was missing and the first real integration I got working.
+I was pleasantly surprised that Apple was the clearest about what was missing and the first real integration I got working.
 Google was able to load my RSS feed without issue for my personal use, but wouldn't load it into the directory.
 Spotify was the last to pass the test, once I had fixed the suggestions from Apple.
 As of a day of getting this all working on a weekend, Google and Spotify have not approved my podcasts yet for easy consumption.
 I am hopeful this will get a review early next week during normal business hours.

 If you're ever in a position wondering what is required in a Podcast RSS feed, take a look at the [code](https://GitHub.com/tonym128/storytime/blob/main/create_podcast.py), it seems to be working.